Abby Mukiibi Nkaaga: Radio

 Abby Mukiibi was scouted by Daudi Ochieng and Peter Sematima to join radio in 1996 when they opened CBS radio.
 He started presenting the morning sports show Kalisoliso Wemizanyo and has presented it since then, remaining one of the longest serving radio personality in a show and at a radio station in Uganda.
 He later got promoted to the stations' programmes director.

 Personal life

-Nkaaga was born in Jinja to the late Haji Erias Simwogerere and the late Hajati Madina Simwogerere.
+Nkaaga was born in Jinja to the late Erias Simwogerere and the late Madina Simwogerere.
 He grew up in the Jinja Walukuba housing estates.
 He studied Music, Dance and Drama (MDD) at Makerere University.
-He is married to Stella Namatovu and they have four children.
+He is married to Stella Namatovu, and they have four children.